Inverse of a 2×2 Matrix

 Just to provide you with the general idea, two matrices are inverses of each other if their product is the identity matrix.
 An identity matrix with a dimension of 2×2 is a matrix with zeros everywhere but with 1’s in the diagonal.
 It looks like this.

-It is significant to know how a matrix and its inverse are related by the result of their product.
+It is important to know how a matrix and its inverse are related by the result of their product.
 So then…

 - If a 2×2 matrix A is invertible and is multiplied by its inverse (denoted by the symbol A−1), the resulting product is the Identity matrix (denoted by I).
 To illustrate this concept, see the diagram below.